easy-coding-standard/easy-coding-standard/README.md

 @error screen

 Hm.
 It looks like it's long by default.
-But we are PHP 7.1, we want modern syntax!
+But we are using PHP 7.1, we want modern syntax!

-This fixer requires to setup.
+This fixer requires us to configure this preference.

 @how and what are the properties?
 Here we can use Neon plugin again.
 Just cltr + click the class and see.
 Look for `$defaultConfiguration` property.